madjava/my-ckad-journey/kubectl-commands.md

 - `k run nginx --image=nginx --restart=Never --requests='cpu=100m,memory=256Mi' --limits='cpu=200m,memory=512Mi'`<br>
  Creates a pod with resource requirement already set.
 Let wading around through documentation.
 You dan output using `--dry-run=client -o yaml` to edit further if required.

+- `k delete po/<my-pod> --grace-period=0 --force`<br>
+   If you need to delete a pod always add the `--grace-period=0` flag else you'd have to wait a few precious seconds for the default wait time.
+There are a few aliases to this out there i had seen but i was comfortable typing this all out.<br>This actually came in handy for me during the exam as i had created a pod in the wrong namespace, when i realised i quickly removed it with this command recreated the pod in the expected namespace.

 ### Deployment

 - `k run myapp --image=nginx --port=80 --expose`<br>